 Statistics on Types of Cybercrimes

-24. The sector with the highest share of data breaches in 2018’s first half was healthcare, accounting for 27% of the total.
+51. Healthcare was the sector with the highest share of data breaches in the first half of 2018, accounting for 27% of the total.

-25. 57% of data breaches and 97% of all records stolen were in the US, making it the most popular target for attacks.
+52. Fifty-seven percent of data breaches and 97% of all records stolen were in the United States, making it the most popular target for attacks.

 According to global data breach statistics, the ten biggest data breaches of all time, including the number of accounts hacked and the year the breach occurred in are Yahoo (3 billion, 2013), Marriott (500 million, 2014–2018), Adult FriendFinder (412 million, 2016), MySpace (360 million, 2016), Under Armor (150 million, 2018), Equifax Breach (145.5 million, 2017), eBay (145 million, 2014), Target (110 million, 2013), Heartland Payment Systems (100+ million, 2018), and LinkedIn (100 million, 2012).

-31. In a global survey, all 850 out of 850 organizations questioned had experienced at least one malware attack.
+58. In a global survey, all 850 organizations questioned had experienced at least one malware attack.

-According to malware statistics like these, cryptomining, unlike ransomware, offers cyber criminals a much stealthier style of attack.
+According to malware statistics, cryptomining, unlike ransomware, offers cyber criminals a much stealthier style of attack.
 The malware can remain on an organization’s servers for months without being detected.
 During this period, its authors earn a steady stream of passive income.
 Check Point’s research also found that over 20% of organizations are impacted every week by cryptojacking malware.

 Reports show that cryptojacking, or cryptomining, participants are also using more sophisticated means to evade detection, to the point where they have a detection rate of just 50%.
 Because of this, cryptojacking has emerged as one of the top cybersecurity threats in recent times, growing at a tremendous pace.